apify/apify-docs-v2/sources/platform/monitoring/monitor_multiple_tasks.md

 # [](#monitor-multiple-actors-or-tasks) Monitor multiple actors or tasks

+**A step-by-step monitoring tutorial that shows you how to monitor multiple runs, validate your results and visualize them using the monitoring dashboard.**

+---

 This example walks you through setting up [monitoring](https://apify.com/apify/monitoring) for a multiple [tasks](../actors/tasks.md).

 ## [](#use-case) Use case